wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 ![Postman](./images/Postman-SendRequest.png)

+Take a moment to customise the "httpTrigger" binding a little.
+- We don't want to accept GET requests, so remove that from the list of accepted methods in `function.json`.
+- Rename the binding from "req" to "request".
+This means updating the "name" property for that binding in `function.json` as well as the corresponding function parameter in `__init__.py`.
+Each binding in `function.json` needs a corresponding parameter in the `main` function in `__init__.py`, except one output binding can use `main`'s return value instead, if it has name equal to "$return".

 ### Step 2 - Hosting on Azure

 > _**Please delete your app service and app service plan from Part 1 before following these instructions (if you don't you may see an error about conflicting service plans when running `az functionapp create below`)**_